wdjungst/react-project/README.md

 ### Future Features (Pull Requests Welcome!)

+- ES2015 everywhere, currently the webpack and test configs aren't babel'd.
-- Hot reloading server code (https://github.com/jlongster/backend-with-webpack does this)
+- Hot reloading server code (https://github.com/jlongster/backend-with-webpack does this).
+  You have to restart the server when you change code in `/api` or your server entry, which is a pain.
-- Better Test runner implementation see [here](#test-runnter)
+- Better Test runner implementation see [here](#test-runner)
 - Redux + data loading (probably just keep it in the blueprint)
 - Server side test runner (for the stuff in /api)